kinglarce/portfolio/src/content/experience/Nettrac/index.md

 ---

-- Engineered and maintained existing e-commerce platform where I handled billing, registration of domains, search functionality for products and control Panel for managing both domains and hosting.
+- Engineered and maintained existing e-commerce platform where I handled billing, registration of domains, search functionality for products and control panel for managing both domains and hosting.
 - Successfully launched 5 web applications where I led and managed the development of 2 projects(ie [eRoam](https://www.eroam.com/) and [Motize](https://www.motize.com/)).
 These are applications: